-Dilling-McDaniel Veteran's Scholarship
+Dilling-McDaniel Veteran's Award

 Janet Dilling served as an ordnance officer in the Army, managing theater level ammunition stocks, serving as a commander, and also writing and directing war and contingency plans.
 After her service, Janet served as both a local and state level emergency manager in Idaho and Florida, before joining the FSU faculty in 1997.
 While creating and directing the EMHS academic program in its early years, Janet also earned her doctorate in Public Administration, focusing on the academic growth of emergency management programs throughout the country.
 Janet Dilling is considered one of the foremost experts in her field, and her classes are some of the most popular at the university.